minvws/nl-covid19-dbco-app-coordination/architecture/Solution Architecture.md

 ![Data collection](images/step3_datacollection.png)

+During this step we ask permission to access the contact list on the device.
+This permission is used to suggest contacts based on the task.
+E.g. if the task from the BCO conersation is 'please provide contact details for John D', the contact list will suggest 'Did you mean John Doe?'.
+Only contacts actually selected are sent to the backend.
+On some platforms, if permission is not desired, we can fall back to the standard OS contact picker dialog.
+This will allow the user to still select a contact albeit without optimized filtering.

 ## Submitting data to the backend

 When the user has completed the tasks by filling out the contact details, the user will upload them to the backend.
 The following diagram depicts the upload process:

 ![Data upload](images/step4_dataupload.png)

+The user can upload multiple times during the window that the upload is open.
+This is useful if the user needs more time to collect additional details.
+Each time the data is uploaded, the previous version will be overwritten.

 ## Making data available to GGD